-All submissions are considered final.
-No alterations or changes will be accepted.
-Any incomplete applications, as noted in this guideline document, will not be admissible to the competition.
+Any incomplete applications, applications without required signatures or support letters, and/or applications that do not respect the set-page limitations as noted in this guideline document, will not be admissible to the competition.

-A.5 Competition Results
+5) Competition Results

-Official letters will be sent to all applicants by end of May 2024.
+Official letters will be sent to all applicants by end of May 2025.
 A public announcement of the award recipients will be posted at a later date on the Heart & Stroke Research website.

-A.6 Non-Employee Status
+6) Non-Employee Status